RadekVyM/SimpleToolkit/README.md

     <img src="./images/readme/stars.png" data-canonical-src="./images/readme/stars.png" />
 </p>

-#### Imlementation
+#### Implementation details

 The `Icon` class is inherited from .NET MAUI `Image` class, but behind the scenes is implemented in the same way as .NET MAUI `Image` only on Android and iOS.
-WinUI implementation is backed by `BitmapIcon` and `FontIcon` controls.
+WinUI implementation is based on `BitmapIcon` and `FontIcon` controls.
 Because of that the control supports only these image sources on Windows:

 - `FileImageSource`
 - `UriImageSource`